dzekelid/campaigns/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/campaigns/master/_listings/sendgrid/campaigns-campaign-id-schedules-test-post.md
-- name: SendGrid Get Campaigns
+- name: SendGrid Add Campaigns
   description: |-
-    **This endpoint allows you to retrieve a list of all of your campaigns.**
+    **This endpoint allows you to create a campaign.**

-    Returns campaigns in reverse order they were created (newest first).
+    Our Marketing Campaigns API lets you create, manage, send, and schedule campaigns.

-    Returns an empty array if no campaigns exist.
+    Note: In order to send or schedule the campaign, you will be required to provide a subject, sender ID, content (we suggest both html and plain text), and at least one list or segment ID.
+This information is not required when you create a campaign.

     For more information: